sajiasidz/sajia-template/project/project-plan.md

 # Project Plan

-## Unpacking the Link Between School Progress Report and School Quality in New York City
+## Unpacking the Link Between Schools Progress Report and Schools Quality in New York City
 <!-- Give your project a short title. -->

 ## Main Question